 Get it in Writing

-If you decide to purchase the boat following a successful survey and sea trial, the next step is to prepare an Acceptance of Vessel agreement.
+If you decide to purchase the boat following a successful survey and sea trial, the next step is to prepare an Amendment (also known to some as an Acceptance of Vessel) agreement.
 Your broker will provide this document.
-The Acceptance of Vessel will note any request for repairs and/or price concessions.
+The Amendment / Acceptance of Vessel will note any request for repairs and/or price concessions.
 It will also confirm your intention to move forward with the purchase of the boat providing the seller agrees with your requests.